shyanyong/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I store the size and colour of the pill?<br>
-**A**: Add it as a note when adding the prescription.<br>
+**A**: You may add it as a `note` when adding the prescription.<br>

 **Q**: How do I know if I have taken the medication for the day?<br>
-**A**: Use `listToday` command to list out all medications to be taken for the day.
+**A**: Use `listToday` to list out all medications to be taken for the day.
-Medication with a green label have been taken while those with a red label have yet to be taken.<br>
+Medications with a green label will indicate that they have been taken while those with a red label will indicate otherwise.<br>

 **Q**: Is my data shared with other software or organisations?<br>
 **A**: Data is stored locally in the computer and is not stored in any external database nor shared with other third parties.